TYPO3-svn-archive/cache_backend_zend/README.txt

 Extension for using the Zend Data Cache on Zend Server.
-Please, install this extension first and run one time your frontend before adding the below lines inside the localconf.php If you do not this, you will probably got a "no class found" exception.
+IMPORTANT : Please, install this extension first and run one time your frontend before adding the below lines inside the localconf.php
+If you do not this, you will probably got a "no class found" exception.

 Inspired by "rediscache" extension : http://typo3.org/extensions/repository/view/rediscache/current/